Dog's Life: Lifestyle

 Even though most experts think it’s not a good idea, many children receive puppies as holiday gifts.
 Whether or not a child’s new puppy was a surprise or planned well in advance, there are many ways to help children raise the new family member so she will develop into a happy, healthy dog.
 Here are ten tips for doing right by the new puppy in a child’s life.

 1. Help your child.
 Don’t rely on a child to do all the care and work.
-Supervise, even though all parents know that it’s sometimes more work to monitor what your kids are doing than it is to just do it yourself.
+Always supervise, even though all parents know that it’s sometimes more work to monitor what your kids are doing than it is to just do it yourself.
 Adults must be a big part of the dog’s care and training.
 On a related note, if everyone shares the less popular jobs (backyard poop, anyone?), most kids respond favorably to the fairness.

 2. Help your puppy to succeed.
 Limit her access to just part of the house and thoroughly puppy-proofing those areas.
 It’s easier to prevent bad habits from forming than to try to change those bad habits later on.
 Encourage your children to be responsible about closing doors and gates.

 3. Take house training seriously.
-At all times, a puppy who is still learning where the potty is should be: 1) Confined to a crate or small puppy-proofed area, 2) Outside with someone who is ready to offer excellent traits along with praise as soon as she eliminates, 3) Inside being watched constantly for any signs that she needs to relieve herself.
+At all times, a puppy who is still learning where the potty is should be: 1) Confined to a crate or small puppy-proofed area, 2) Outside with someone who is ready to offer excellent treats along with praise as soon as she eliminates, 3) Inside being watched constantly for any signs that she needs to relieve herself.
 What about other situations?
 There are none!

 4. Play with your puppy.
 Play provides so many benefits—fun, mental exercise, learning life skills, training possibilities, exercise, and the opportunity to develop a great relationship with your puppy.
 Few activities offer the bang for your buck that playing with a puppy does.
 Among the best games for kids and dogs are fetch and hide-and-seek.
 Tug and chase games are best for adults only since they can result in puppies who are highly aroused, which can lead to trouble, even with nice kids and nice dogs.